mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 I tried running my own private `pypi-server`, first directly on my server then [in a Docker image](https://hub.docker.com/r/pypiserver/pypiserver).

-I tried importing everything together in a single folder, but it made development and environment management annoying locally.
+I tried importing everything together in a single folder, but it made development and environment management annoying locally as PyCharm and `pipenv` are not made for this use-case.

 After many solutions, all more inconvenient than the last, I decided to go all-in on Docker as it was clearly the right tool for the job.